 Sally is our first point of contact for any new conveyancing enquiries that come in to the department and provides a bespoke quoting service for prospective clients, estate agents and other referrers of work.

-Penelope Baird is a Paralegal in Rotheras residential conveyancing department and is based at our Long Eaton office
+Penelope Baird is a Paralegal in Rotheras residential conveyancing department and is based at our Beeston office.

-Vicki Ettles is a Paralegal in the residential conveyancing department at Rotheras and is based at our Long Eaton office.
+Vicki Ettles is a Paralegal in the residential conveyancing department at Rotheras and is based at our Lace Market office.

 Grace Millward is a Paralegal in Rotheras Residential Conveyancing department and is based at the Beeston office.

-Hollie Moore is a Paralegal in the Conveyancing department.
+Hollie Moore is a Senior Paralegal in the Conveyancing department.

-Ellie Robinson is a Paralegal in the residential conveyancing department at Rotheras and is based at our Lace Market office.
+Ellie Robinson is a Senior Paralegal in the residential conveyancing department at Rotheras and is based at our West Bridgford office.